romainDefferrard/ESO-semester-project/README.md

 The pipeline is composed of two main branches:

-- **ALS Pipeline**: Computes the theoretical footprint of aerial LiDAR scans based on flight trajectory, sensor configuration, and digital terrain models (DTM).
+- **ALS Pipeline**: Computes the estimated footprints of aerial LiDAR scans based on flight trajectory, sensor configuration, and digital terrain models (DTM).
 It then generates rectangular patches in overlap zones and extracts points accordingly.

 - **MLS Pipeline**: Detects overlaps by buffering road segments (from shapefiles), computing their geometric intersections, and enabling manual selection/export through a GUI.